Baystation12/Baystation12-Lore/Planets and Systems/Mirania.md

 # The Republic of Mirania
 ![1]

-Flag of Mirania: The tricolour is meant to represent the cooperation of the major founding nations.
-The red triangle was added after the present government came into power to represent the new unity of all those disparate backgrounds.
-The black sun is a symbol of Miranian nationalist parties.

 * **Other Common Names**: Mirania, Miranian Republic, Republic of Mirania
 * **Formal Name**: The New Federal Republic of Mirinia III
 * **System**: Mirania